jacques-blom/blog/ckiq1q0jd009nubs1fbvp6s49.md

 ## Tutorial: Mock Service Worker is the best way to mock your API

-I saw a [Tweet](https://twitter.com/kentcdodds/status/1251488622240395264) by Kent C Dodds recently where he mentions the Mock Service Worker library.
+I saw a [Tweet](https://twitter.com/kentcdodds/status/1251488622240395264) by Kent C. Dodds recently where he mentions the Mock Service Worker library.
 Now that I’ve worked with it for a bit, I’m in love.

 And it looks like a lot of other people are, too.
 MSW won the “Most Exciting Use of Technology” [award](https://osawards.com/javascript/2020) at this year’s JavaScript Open Source Awards.